-Hailing from Garden Hill First Nation, Manitoba, Mattmac has been blind from birth.
-He grew up surrounded by music both on the radio and singing in his community’s gospel choir.
-Mattmac began to struggle with depression at a young age and credits music for helping him cope.
-A fully self-taught artist, he first began to make beats and write songs when he was 13 years old, and later taught himself how to play piano and guitar.
-He also has impressive skills with beat production software and equipment, and attributes his creative competencies to the support of the Blind & Famous group, a USA based collective of blind music artists who collaborate and connect with one another through the internet.
+Originally from Garden Hill First Nation, born blind, and growing up surrounded by music, Mattmac quickly found it to be an effective coping mechanism and took to singing in his community’s gospel choir.
+From there, he started making beats and writing songs, teaching himself how to play piano and guitar along the way.
+He attributes his competencies to the support of the Bling & Famous group — a USA-based collective of blind music artists who collaborate and connect with one another through the internet.

-Mattmac was first launched into the music scene in 2016 when N’we Jinan, a travelling music studio program, visited his community and invited him to collaborate on a project.
-Pulling inspiration from his personal story, they created a song and video titled “Help You See” that has been watched early 250,000 times on YouTube and Facebook.
-Through this experience, he connected with international music artist Nelly Furtado and performed alongside her at Indigenous Day Live and We Day Canada Day in 2017.
-They continue to work together.
+Mattmac debuted his entry to the music scene in 2016 when N’we Jinan, a traveling music studio program, visited his community and invited him to collaborate on a project.
+Pulling inspiration from his personal story, they created a song and video titled “Help You See” that has received over 250,000 views on YouTube and Facebook.
+From there, Mattmac has connected with International artist Nelly Furtado and performed alongside her at Indigenous day Live and We Day Canada Day in 2017; they continue to work together.

 Mattmac hopes to continue to use his platform to inspire others to know that they can accomplish anything they set their mind to.